Industry: Real Estate

 We think there are 3 main things we focus on to enable us to be successful in our role share.
 Firstly, we have become absolute experts in communicating with each other-our handovers are structured, detailed and well thought through, and we are truly focussed on our cross over day to get things done.
 We also put great emphasis on how we communicate with others (our team, clients, stakeholders etc) to ensure that we are seamless in our approach.

 Secondly, we are structured in our working operating model.
 We make our key decisions together and trust each other to make the little day to day calls.
-We jointly manage our team, taking it in turns to lead individual weekly operational meetings but monthly one to ones together, and similarly we try and fit as many strategic meetings in on our cross over day.
-We may work on certain projects and case work alone aligned to our skills and experience, but we lead our strategic plan together.
+We jointly manage our team, taking it in turns to lead individual weekly operational meetings but monthly one to ones together, and similarly we try and fit as many strategic meetings in on our cross over the day.
+We may work on certain projects and casework alone aligned to our skills and experience, but we lead our strategic plan together.

 And finally, our values and guiding principles to our job share mean that we know what matters to each other, how we work with each other and importantly, sets boundaries.
 We work on the basis that a home day is just that and have clear boundaries in place with each other and our stakeholders to protect that.